SchoolyB/SchoolyB/README.md

 - 👋 Hi, I’m @SchoolyB
 - 👀 I’m interested in ...
-Learning python to become a data analyst or software engineer
+Learning the ins and outs of front-end develpment
 - 🌱 I’m currently learning ...
-Python
-- 💞️ I’m looking to collaborate on ...
+HTML5 and CSS
-- 📫 How to reach me ... my twitter @EnterAtNameHere is probrbably the fastest way to reach me
+- 📫 How to reach me ...
+I can be reached vie Twitter @MarshallBCodes or via email: MarshallBCodes@gmail.com

 <!---
 SchoolyB/SchoolyB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.